Green Mountain plunges as single-serve coffee growth slows

 But its stock has lost 74 percent of its value since touching a life-high of $115 last September, following Einhorn’s allegations and the first signs of slowing sales.

-Green Mountain has also been facing increasing competition as companies with more financial muscle like Starbucks Corp, Nestle SA and Wal-Mart Stores Inc seek a bigger pie of the fast-growing market.
+Green Mountain has also been facing increasing competition as companies with more financial muscle like Starbucks Corp (SBUX.O), Nestle SA NESN.VX and Wal-Mart Stores Inc (WMT.N) seek a bigger pie of the fast-growing market.

 The expiry of some K-Cup patents in September is also likely to attract competition from cheaper private label brands.